 Homemaking should be fun, rewarding, and something we look forward to every day.
 But for some of us it has become a burden most of the time.
-Let's try and bring some joy back into our most cherished position we'll have in this life other than that of being a mother.
+Let's try and bring some joy back into our most cherished position we'll have in this life other than that of being a wife and mother.

 Scrub A Dub Dub